Importing inventory information is part of the initial connection process, but inventory information can also be imported to Thrive afterward.

 For example, if you have the price of a product at $3 in your integration, but $2.99 in Thrive, by importing it will make both systems have the price of $3.

 Importing is NOT recommended as a regular practice.
-This is recommended for initial setup or in the case that an employee has accidentally entered inventory information into the point of sale/e-commerce system vs in Thrive Inventory (as recommended).
+This is recommended for initial setup or in the case that an employee has accidentally entered inventory information into the point of sale/e-commerce system vs. in Thrive (as recommended).

 How to Import:

-Go to the Locations and Integrations tab in the 'Settings' section of Thrive Inventory.
+Go to the Locations and Integrations tab in the 'Settings' section of Thrive.

 Click on the gear wheel at the top of the panel.